Best winter walking trousers of 2024 | Tested and reviewed in wind, rain, snow and ice

 Some technical walking trousers have an integrated lace or boot hook at the ankle cuff to stop the cuff riding up and to also help prevent debris from getting into your boots.

-How do I clean walking trousers?
+How do I clean my walking trousers?

 To get prolonged performance and durability from your hiking trousers, make sure to wash them with an outdoor gear wash from Grangers or Nikwax instead of laundry detergent.